-The Bachelor of Science Degree in Mechanical Engineering (BSME) and the Bachelor of Science degree in Aerospace Engineering (BSAE) are administered by the Department of Mechanical and Aerospace Engineering.
-MAE is home to about 1,600 undergraduate students, with about 70% majoring in Mechanical Engineering (ME) and about 30% in Aerospace Engineering (AE).
+The Bachelor of Science Degree in Mechanical Engineering (BSME) and the Bachelor of Science degree in Aerospace Engineering (BSAE) are administered by the Department of Mechanical and Aerospace Engineering (MAE).
+MAE is home to about 1,800 undergraduate students, with approximately 70% majoring in Mechanical Engineering (ME) and 30% in Aerospace Engineering (AE).
 In 2002, the undergraduate curriculum was revised in order to promote synergy between the Mechanical and Aerospace undergraduate programs while maintaining focus on the unique attributes of each degree.
+Thus, many students take the opportunity to pursue a dual degree in both majors.

 Mechanical Engineering is among the oldest and broadest of all engineering disciplines.
 ME applies the principles of engineering, physics, materials and engineering science for the analysis, design, manufacturing, testing and maintenance of mechanical systems.
 ME is an interdisciplinary major that involves the production and usage of heat and mechanical power for the design, production, and operation of machines and systems.

-- Catalog Descriptions for MAE Undergraduate Courses with a EAS, EGM & EML prefixes
+- Catalog Descriptions for MAE Undergraduate Courses with EAS, EGM & EML prefixes

 Undergraduate Advising Office in 219 MAE-A